openstack/openstack-ansible/doc/source/admin/index.rst

 for step-by-step instructions on how to deploy the OpenStack packages and dependencies on your cloud using OpenStack-Ansible.

-This guide is recommended for users of a successfully deployed OpenStack-Ansible cloud.
-This explains from basic operations such as adding images, booting instances, and attaching volumes, to the more complex operations like upgrading.
+This guide ranges from first operations to verify your deployment, to the major upgrades procedures.

 .. toctree::
    :maxdepth: 1